Jaga5342/Jaga5342/README.md

-## 👋 Hi, I’m @Jagadeesh
+## 👋Hi, I’m @Jagadeesh
-- 👀 I’m interested in ...
+- 👀 I’m interested in  Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Contribution and real time Projects
-- 📫 How to reach me ...
+- 📫 How to reach me through <hr>EMAIL:jagadeesh0532@gmail.com

 <!---
 Jaga5342/Jaga5342 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.